The Best Startup Business Loans for 2022

 - Invoice financing

-The same goes for the first six months of a 12-month loan and the first nine months of an 18-month loan.
+For the first six months of a 12-month loan the interest rate will be between 4.5% and 18%, and for the first nine months of an 18-month loan you'll pay between 6.75% and 27% in interest rates.
 During the remaining months of small startup business loans, the interest rate is reduced to 1%.

 Since January 1, 2021, clients can pay just 2.9% + $0.25 per transaction through the use of Kabbage Payments.